lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 discrimination, harassment, sexual misconduct, dating violence, domestic violence, stalking, and retaliation will be addressed consistent with this policy.

+## Accommodations
+If you have a documented disability for which you are or may be requesting an accommodation(s), please contact me and the Office of Disability Services as soon as possible.

+## How to succeed in this class
+What you can do:
+* Be physically and mentally present in all lecture periods.
+* Be an active participant in class.
+This means asking and answering questions in class, and contacting me via email if questions arise outside of classtime.
+* Be respectful of both your classmates and me.
+* Do your own work.

+What I can do:
+* Grade and return labs before the following day's lab period
+* Grade and return programming assignments before Monday morning the following week
+* Create a course atmosphere conducive to learning by respecting all of my students, coming to class prepared each day, and being enthusiastic about course material and my role in helping you learn.

 ## Course schedule